Welcome from the President

 Fitzpatrick Hall

 The Fitzpatrick Hall, affectionately shortened to ‘the Fitzpat’, is one of the best performance spaces in Cambridge and the pride of BATS.
-The hall is a modern, well-equipped venue with a capacity of 208, and options for smaller performances as well.
+The hall is a modern, exceptionally technically well-equipped venue with a capacity of 208.

-The Black Box Studio is an intimate theatre space with a capacity of 45 seats.
-The seating configuration is flexible, and the space particularly offers itself to workshops, experimental drama, and immersive theatre!
+Located on the safety curtain-enclosed stage of the Fitzpatrick Hall, The Black Box Studio is an intimate theatre space with a capacity of 40 seats, but the full technical resource of the main space.
+The seating configuration is flexible, and the space particularly offers itself to workshops, experimental drama, and immersive theatre.

 Black Box Studio